alejandro-alzate/srt-lua/README.md

 6. 💎 Profit.
-	(jokes aside once changes are applied we can ask for the text and use it, ⚠ But take note that the result is raw from the file, so any gibberish has to be cleaned mannually r/NotMyJob)
+	(jokes aside once changes are applied we can ask for the text and use it, ⚠ But take note that the result is raw from the file, so any gibberish has to be cleaned manually r/NotMyJob)
 	```lua
 	function love.draw()
 		--We draw the video